-Automated workflows improve your marketing routine, save time and allow reaching the customers via several channels.
+Automated workflows improve your marketing routine, save time, and allow reaching the customers via several channels, including email, mobile push notifications, and internet phone systems.
 Moreover, each channel works better when supported as the trust in brand increases as the consumers see messages repeated across channels.

 You can build different workflows based on your company type and service, but there are several basic automated SMS that would be effective for any business (and they don’t require much personal data but for browsing and/or purchase history):